YonseiQC/2025-oop-and-ds/hw3/README.md

 **Input**

 All elements are strings, but each string may contain a space.
-When a node has children, the line ends with an opening parentheses `(`.
+When a node has children, the corresponding line ends with an opening parentheses `(`.
 Closing parentheses `)` do not appear with other characters in a single line.

 **Output**